 Deposits accounts are great investment vehicles for money that you may need soon, within months or a couple of years.

 But your investment horizon, aka the length of time before you need to cash out, may be longer than five years.
 You may be stashing money away for a big purchase taking place sometime between now and retirement.
 Some common examples include a car, a child’s education, or a down payment on a house.

 In all three cases, you’ll want something with a higher annual return than an MMA or a CD, so I’d point you towards a lazy portfolio.
 When you open a lazy portfolio, you let a robo-advisor pick your stocks for you while you just keep pouring money in.
 No need to pick a single stock yourself (in fact, it’s better if you don’t!).

 Pros & cons

-- High interest — Ponce Bank’s interest rates on its CDs and MMA range from 0.40% to 0.45% - all well above industry average.
+- High interest — Ponce Bank’s interest rates on its CDs and MMA range up to 3.00% APY

 - Conscious capitalism — Ponce Bank is a certified Community Development Financial Institution (CDFI), meaning they invest 80% of their customers’ money into growing low- and moderate-income communities.